Growing miscanthus: making the right choices

 What yield can be expected from a miscanthus crop ?

-The yield of miscanthus at maturity is 10 to 20 tons/ha/year, depending on the pedoclimatic characteristics of the plot.
-Its PCI is 5 MWh per ton of dry matter.
+First of all, miscanthus yield at maturity is 10 to 20 tonnes/ha/year, depending on the pedoclimatic characteristics of the plot.
+Its ICP is 5 MWh per tonne of dry matter.

-The best yields are obtained on deep soils with a good useful reserve.
+The best yields are obtained on deep soils with good useful reserves.

-Miscanthus metabolism is of C4 type: a good availability of water (useful reserve and rainfall) and high temperature sums will favour the yield of a plot.
+Miscanthus has a C4 metabolism: good water availability (useful reserve and rainfall) and high temperature sums will boost a plot's yield.

-During the establishment phase, crop yields increase every year, reaching a plateau after 4 to 6 years.
-The oldest crops in Europe are more than 20 years old: they still produce high yields.
+During the establishment phase, crop yields increase each year, reaching a plateau after 4 to 6 years.
+The oldest crops in Europe date back more than 20 years: they still produce high yields.

 Choose your plot

-In France, Miscanthus is adapted to most lowland arable land with a minimum rainfall of 500 mm/year.
-To obtain economically exploitable crops, superficial or excessively asphyxiating soils should be avoided.
-Miscanthus giganteus grows on a wide range of soils, with a ph of 5.5 to 8.
+Secondly, in France, miscanthus is suited to most lowland arable land with a minimum rainfall of 500 mm/year.
+For economically viable harvests, superficial or excessively asphyxiated soils should be avoided.
+Miscanthus giganteus grows on a wide range of soils, with ph levels from 5.5 to 8.

 Preparing the ground: a step to take care of

-Miscanthus is planted in spring on a loosened soil, on at least 15 cm.
-A soil with a fine preparation will allow a good contact soil/rhizome: it will support a fast and regular emergence.
+Miscanthus is best planted in spring on loosened soil, at least 15 cm deep.
+A finely prepared soil will ensure good soil/rhizome contact, promoting rapid, regular emergence.

-Important: Miscanthus should be planted on a clean plot, cleared of any perennial grasses such as couch grass or bentgrass.
-A weeding in autumn and false seeding before planting will reduce the pressure of weeds on miscanthus.
+Important: miscanthus should be planted on a clean plot, cleared of any perennial grasses such as couch grass or bentgrass.
+Autumn weeding and false seeding before planting will reduce weed pressure on miscanthus.

 Miscanthus is planted with a specific planter, such as the Novabiom planter, or a manual vegetable planter used for potatoes for example.
 Except in special conditions, the miscanthus rhizome is placed at a depth of 8 to 10 cm, then covered with loose soil and re-compacted, to allow the best possible soil-plant contact.